syncfusion-content/fileformat-docs/File-Formats/DocIO/Create-Word-document-in-WinUI.md

 ## WinUI UWP app

-1.Create a new C# WinUI UWP app.
+Step 1.
+Create a new C# WinUI UWP app.
 Select Blank App (WinUI 3 in UWP)from the template and **click** the Next button.

 ![Create the WinUI UWP app in Visual Studio](WinUI_Images/Create_UWP_Project.png)

 N> To get the UWP Experimental project templates and build UWP apps with WinUI 3, you should download the [Windows App SDK Experimental Extension](https://aka.ms/projectreunion/previewdownload) for Visual Studio.

-2.Enter the project name and click **Create**.
+Step 2.
+Enter the project name and click **Create**.

 ![Create a project name for your new project](WinUI_Images/UWP_Configure.png)

-3.Set the Target version to Windows 10, version 2004 (build 19041) and the Minimum version to Windows 10, version 1809 (build 17763) and then click **OK**.
+Step 3.
+Set the Target version to Windows 10, version 2004 (build 19041) and the Minimum version to Windows 10, version 1809 (build 17763) and then click **OK**.

 ![Set the target version](WinUI_Images/Target_Version.png)

-4.Install the Syncfusion.DocIO.NET NuGet package as a reference to your project from the [NuGet.org](https://www.nuget.org/).
+Step 4.
+Install the Syncfusion.DocIO.NET NuGet package as a reference to your project from the [NuGet.org](https://www.nuget.org/).

 ![Install the DocIO .NET NuGet package](WinUI_Images/Install_Nuget.png)

 N> Starting with v16.2.0.x, if you reference Syncfusion assemblies from trial setup or from the NuGet feed, you also have to add "Syncfusion.Licensing" assembly reference and include a license key in your projects.
 Please refer to this [link](https://help.syncfusion.com/common/essential-studio/licensing/license-key) to know about registering a Syncfusion license key in your application to use our components.

-5. Add a new button in the **MainPage.xaml** as shown below.
+Step 5.
+Add a new button in the **MainPage.xaml** as shown below.

 {% capture codesnippet4 %}